ipfs/ipfs-companion/README.md

     OR
     $ npm run bundle:chromium # for Chromium-based browsers
     ```
-4. Load it into browser:
+4. Load it into your browser:
-    * Chromium-based
+    * Chromium
         1. Enter `chrome://extensions` in the URL bar
         2. Enable "Developer mode"
         3. Click "Load unpacked extension..."